CrisJk/PA-TRP/Readme.md

 ### Download dataset

 We use  [Riedel NYT](http://iesl.cs.umass.edu/riedel/ecml/) and [Google Distant Supervision (GDS)](https://arxiv.org/pdf/1804.06987.pdf) dataset for evaluation.
-We have uploaded the preprocessed dataset and some pretrained files on [Google Driver](https://drive.google.com/file/d/1b6a7Rzf0GGfvwyhlv-OTyd4lqfKkdvAD/view?usp=sharing).
+We have uploaded the preprocessed dataset and the pretrained files on [Google Driver](https://drive.google.com/file/d/1b6a7Rzf0GGfvwyhlv-OTyd4lqfKkdvAD/view?usp=sharing).
 Download the [data.zip](https://drive.google.com/file/d/1b6a7Rzf0GGfvwyhlv-OTyd4lqfKkdvAD/view?usp=sharing) and uncompress it to `algorithm/`

 ### Run experiments